phly/phly-rule-validation/README.md

 <?php endif ?>
 ```

-> The above examples are using the [PlatesPHP templating engine](https://platesphp.com/).
+> The above example is using the [PlatesPHP templating engine](https://platesphp.com/).

 ### Result class